Feedback linearization through the lens of data: Problem setting

-Assumption \ref{ass:library} can be expressed by saying that we know a library of functions that includes the real system in the $\tau$-coordinates.
-We thus require that some prior knowledge about the system is available, as is the case with mechanical and electrical systems where some information about the dynamics can be derived from first principles.
+An additional assumption will be introduced later.
+Assumption \ref{ass:library} can be interpreted by saying that we know a library of functions that includes the real system in the $\tau$-coordinates.
+We thus require that some prior knowledge about the system is available, as it is the case with mechanical and electrical systems where some information about the dynamics can be derived from first principles.
 Assumptions of this type have been widely adopted in the context of system identification, see for example \cite{Brunton2016}, and recently also in the context of direct data-driven control, see \cite{dai2021statedependent,NonlinearityCancellation2023}.
 We allow $Z,W,Y$ to contain terms not present in $\tau,\gamma,\alpha$, which accounts for an imprecise knowledge of the dynamics of interest (in fact, we may well have $s \gg n$ and $p,r \gg m$).
 Thus, the goal is to discover the elements of the functions $Z,W,Y$ to obtain the identity \eqref{syst.after.change.coord}.
+Assumption \ref{ass:lin-independence} is a natural assumption that excludes redundancy in the dictionaries chosen to represent the change of coordinates $\tau(x)$ and functions $\delta(x), \gamma(x)$.

 Before proceeding we make one final remark.
-When \eqref{syst.after.change.coord} holds, a linearizing control law is $u=\gamma(x)^{-1}(v-\delta(x))$, with $v$ a signal.
-This returns $\dot{\eta} = A_c \eta + B_cv$, where $\eta=\tau(x)$.
+When \eqref{syst.after.change.coord} holds, a linearizing control law is $u=\gamma(x)^{-1}(v-\delta(x))$, with $v$ an arbitrary signal.
+This yields $\dot{\eta} = A_c \eta + B_cv$, where $\eta=\tau(x)$.
 Since $(A_c, B_c)$ is controllable, we can thus select $v = K\tau(x)$ with $K$ a state-feedback matrix that renders $A_c+B_cK$ Hurwitz.
-As $\tau$ has a continuous inverse, under the extra property $\tau(x^0)=0$ we will then have that $u=\gamma(x)^{-1}(K\tau(x)-\delta(x))$ stabilizes the nonlinear system at $x^0$.
+As $\tau$ has a continuous inverse, with the extra property $\tau(x^0)=0$, we will then have that $u=\gamma(x)^{-1}(K\tau(x)-\delta(x))$ stabilizes the nonlinear system at $x^0$.
 While the design of $u$ is the obvious ultimate goal, it is important to stress that \eqref{syst.after.change.coord} does \emph{not} involve the design of $K$; it rather defines an intermediate step after which $K$, and thus $u$, can be readily designed.
 This point is crucial for the approach considered in the paper in the sense that by looking at \eqref{syst.after.change.coord} --without $K$-- we can obtain a numerically efficient method, as detailed next.